-If you believe your child was unfairly denied a spot on an AE or Rep team due to bias, nepotism or factors unrelated to skill, attitude or performance, you should file a formal appeal with your local minor hockey association.
+If you believe your child was unfairly denied a spot on an AE or Rep team due to bias, nepotism or factors unrelated to skill, attitude or performance, you should file a formal appeal with your local hockey association.

-Hockey Canada encourages local minor hockey associations to bring in outside evaluators from other associations to perform player evaluations in order to ensure objectivity.
+Hockey Canada encourages local hockey associations to bring in outside evaluators from other associations to perform player evaluations in order to ensure objectivity.

 Q: When does registration start?

-Exact registration start and cut-off dates vary across local minor hockey associations.
+Exact registration start and cut-off dates vary across local hockey associations.
 However, most local associations tend to follow a similar schedule.